 With times evolving, the jobs which were relevant a few years ago do not exist anymore.
-With digitization, there are more demands for jobs that did not exist a few years ago.
+With digitization, there is a greater demand for jobs than there was a few years ago.
 One of these jobs is that of a Project Manager, who plays a key role in leading the team in the right direction and making the project successful.
 Every organization handles many projects whether they manufacture products or offer services.
-A project could be constructing a new application or website which focuses on what the client requires.
+A project could be constructing a new application or website that focuses on what the client requires.
 A Project Manager is crucial for teams who develop and deliver complex products as they require a more skillful person and understanding so that effective communication takes place and the team runs smoothly.
 The primary job of the Project Manager is to glue everyone and keep the processes together.
-They have to possess great interpersonal skills, public speaking, critical thinking, and problem-solving skills, etc. In this article, we talk about the various ways of how one could become a Project Manager
+They have to possess great interpersonal skills, public speaking, critical thinking, and problem-solving skills, etc. In this article, we talk about the various ways of how one could become a Project Manager.

 What is a Project Manager?

-Project Managers are professionals that plan and organize different projects so that all the tasks of the projects are coordinated by meeting deadlines, staying within budget, and maintaining a proper scope.
+Project Managers are professionals who plan and organize different projects so that all the tasks of the projects are coordinated by meeting deadlines, staying within budget, and maintaining a proper scope.
 Project Managers should have the ability to walk through a project and envision it from beginning till the end.
-They have to reduce the costs of the project, maximize efficiency, and increase revenue for the organization.
+They have to reduce project costs, maximize efficiency, and increase revenue for the organization.
 Project Managers are required in all types of industries, and their daily responsibilities vary depending on the company and sector in which they work.
-The Project Managers take the responsibility of maintaining the specific project life cycle which comprises five processes.
+The project managers take responsibility for maintaining the specific project life cycle, which comprises five processes.
 These are Initiating, planning, executing, controlling or monitoring, and closing.
-All the processes through the project life cycle require attention so that project goes according to the plan and generates as much revenue as anticipated.
+All the processes through the project life cycle require attention so that the project goes according to the plan and generates as much revenue as anticipated.

 Roles and Responsibilities of a Project Manager

-When a new project begins, the Project Manager discusses the requirements of the project to the internal and external stakeholders and defines the primary objectives of the project.
+When a new project begins, the Project Manager discusses the requirements of the project to the internal and external stakeholders and defines the project's primary objectives.
 The project is moved according to the priorities of the stakeholders.
 After listing out the objectives and understanding the vision of the project, the Project Manager moves forward to planning the project.
-They create project plans by outlining the goals for the team and discussing the ways to move forward with the project.
+They create project plans by outlining the team's goals and discussing how to move forward with the project.
 Integrated project plans are created, so that Project Managers oversee risk, cost, timelines, and scope of the project.
 After planning on the tools and techniques required to complete the plans, the team has to execute the project.
 Project Managers assign various tasks to different team members according to their skills and make sure that the work is completed by the deadlines which are fixed during the planning process.

 The team members employ various tools and techniques to complete the project during the execution of the plans, and the Project Manager has to monitor them during their work.
 This phase is called the monitoring phase where the Project Manager looks over the budget, the quality of work, and the punctuality of the project.
-The main role of the Project Manager is to make sure that work done by the team brings value to the customers and is finished in time.
-A project is completed when all the tasks of the project are finished.
+The project manager's main role is to ensure that work done by the team brings value to the customers and is finished in time.
+A project is completed when all the project tasks are finished.
 The Project Manager has to officially close the project by getting formal sign-offs, reviewing work, and releasing unnecessary resources, and archiving the project files.
-These are the roles and responsibilities of a Project Manager, and if you are interested in taking up this role of leadership and achieving great heights in your career, read on to understand the ways of becoming a successful Project Manager.
+These are the roles and responsibilities of a Project Manager, and if you are interested in taking up this role of leadership and achieving great heights in your Project manager career, read on to understand the ways of becoming a successful Project Manager.

 How to Become a Project Manager?

 There are two types of Project Managers and both are equally respected by the organization.
 These are the traditional Project Manager and the non-Project Project Manager.
 Most of them know the traditional one who becomes the manager by completing certification courses and having a degree in Project Management.
-The other one, which is also known as the accidental Project Manager, is a professional who never set out to become a Project Manager but manages projects as a part of their job.
+The other one, also known as the accidental project manager, is a professional who never set out to become a project manager but manages projects as a part of their job.
 These could be anyone who is planning a campaign, product managers collaborating to develop a new product, and web designers creating a new website.
 Hence, this implies that in today’s world, it does not mean that a person has to complete a degree in Project Management to become a PM; It implies that anyone interested in this field can become one.

 The Traditional Project Manager